opensearch-project/documentation-website/_benchmark/reference/commands/info.md

 - `--workload-path`: Defines the path to a downloaded or custom workload.
 - `--workload-revision`: Defines a specific revision from the workload source tree that OpenSearch Benchmark should use.
 - `--workload`: Defines the workload to use based on the workload's name.
 You can find a list of preloaded workloads using `opensearch-benchmark list workloads`.
-- `--test-procedure`: Defines a test procedure to use.
-You can find a list of test procedures using `opensearch-benchmark list test_procedures`.
+- `--scenario`: Defines a scenario to use.
+You can find a list of scenarios using `opensearch-benchmark list scenarios`.
-- `--include-tasks`: Defines a comma-separated list of test procedure tasks to run.
-By default, all tasks listed in a test procedure array are run.
+- `--include-tasks`: Defines a comma-separated list of scenario tasks to run.
+By default, all tasks listed in a scenario array are run.
-- `--exclude-tasks`: Defines a comma-separated list of test procedure tasks not to run.
+- `--exclude-tasks`: Defines a comma-separated list of scenario tasks not to run.